-1 UNEP(DEPI)/MED IG.21/9, Decision IG.21/7.
+&lt;sup>1 UNEP(DEPI)/MED IG.21/9, Decision IG.21/7.

-2. The Twenty-first Ordinary Meeting of the Contracting Parties to the Barcelona Convention and its Protocols (Naples, Italy, 2-5 December 2019) will consider, for possible adoption, the Draft Decision IG.24/11: Guidelines: Adopt-a-Beach; Phase-out of Single Use Plastic Bags; Provision of Reception Facilities in Ports and the Delivery of Ship-Generated Wastes; Application of Charges at Reasonable Costs for the Use of Port Reception Facilities, which is presented in the Appendix to the present document, and, most notably:

-- .1 the Operational Guidelines, as set out in Annex III to the said decision; and - .2 the Guidance Document, as set out in Annex IV to the said decision.
+- 2. The Twenty-first Ordinary Meeting of the Contracting Parties to the Barcelona Convention and its Protocols (Naples, Italy, 2-5 December 2019) adopted Decision IG.24/11 on Guidelines: Adopt-a-Beach; Phase-out of Single Use Plastic Bags; Provision of Reception Facilities in Ports and the Delivery of Ship-Generated Wastes; Application of Charges at Reasonable Costs for the Use of Port Reception Facilities, which is presented in the Appendix to the present document, and, most notably: - .1 the Operational Guidelines, as set out in Annex III to the said decision; and - .2 the Guidance Document, as set out in Annex IV to the said decision.